Learning from Synthetic InSAR with Vision Transformers: The case of volcanic unrest detection: Introduction

-Recent works, motivated by the advances of computer vision, have attempted to employ convolutional neural networks (CNN) to solve the task of deformation detection in wpapped and/or unwrapped InSAR data.
-Different CNN architectures have been tested. e.g. AlexNet~\cite{anantrasirichai2019deep,anantrasirichai2018application} and VGG-based~\cite{gaddesasimultaneous}, while custom CNN models have also been designed~\cite{valade2019towards}.
-A CNN workflow has also been used to detect fringes associated with an earthquake \cite{brengman2021identification}.
+Our focus is on the volcanic unrest classification problem for a single wrapped interferogram, aiming for simplicity, robustness, rapid classification response, and scalability potential towards global coverage.
+We avoid using unwrapped interferograms, since phase unwrapping is prone to unwrapping errors.
+Similarly, we do not exploit time-series data to limit processing needs, such as inversion~\cite{anantrasirichai2019application}, and storage requirements.
+For single wrapped interferogram classification deep CNNs seem to prevail in literature.

 However, even though CNN methods have proved to be robust and applicable in multiple domains such as medicine \cite{xu2015deep}, remote sensing \cite{papoutsis2021efficient}, self-driving cars \cite{chen2017end}, biology\cite{shujaat2020pcpromoter} and others, they tend to be exceptionally data-hungry.
 Deep CNN architectures require large amounts of curated labeled data, however there is no such database for InSAR data.
 In addition, our problem is inherently imbalanced, since the number of negative samples with no volcanic deformation fringes, surpass the set of positive samples with volcanic deformation fringes, by orders of magnitude.
-To mitigate these problems, researchers have exploited pretrained models from optical datasets \cite{marmanis2015deep, bar2015chest} such as ImageNet \cite{deng2009imagenet} or relied on heavy data augmentation to address the scarcity of labeled InSAR data, as in~\cite{anantrasirichai2019deep,anantrasirichai2018application,gaddesasimultaneous,valade2019towards}.
+To mitigate these problems, researchers have exploited pretrained models from optical datasets such as ImageNet \cite{deng2009imagenet}, data augmentation techniques and synthetic data to address the scarcity of labeled InSAR data \cite{marmanis2015deep, bar2015chest,anantrasirichai2019deep,anantrasirichai2018application,gaddesasimultaneous,valade2019towards}.
 However, Bountos et~al.~\cite{bountos2021self} showed that training a model with data from a different domain, will incur a drop in classification performance when compared to models trained in the same domain.
 In fact, the work of Bountos et~al.~\cite{bountos2021self} is, to the best of our knowledge, the state-of-the-art for volcanic unrest detection with 91\% classification accuracy, by developing a self-supervised pretraining strategy based on unlabeled InSAR data.